p1xel8ted/Cult-of-the-Lamb-Mod-Collection/thunderstore/qol/README.md

 * Disable game over mechanic.
 * Multiple tarot rare draw chance multiplier by 3 (goes from around 20% to 60%).
 * Lumber/stone mines life span can be increased by 50%, 100% or unlimited.
+* Recieve a notification when one of the scarecrows catches a bird.
+* "Heal" exhausted followers in the healing bays.
+* Make lumber/mine/farm/refinery chests auto loot when nearby (like the chest near the main portal).

 Each mod can be enabled/disabled individually from within the config.
 There might be stuff I've missed.